-Like every farmer will tell you: a ground must be fertile in order to enjoy the toil that sowing is.
+Like every farmer will tell you, a ground must be fertile in order to reap what you sow.

-So, here are 5 habits every writer must have in order to write and write and write.
+So, here are 5 habits every writer must implement in order to write and write and write.

-The benefit of this habit, however, is not in order to copy from other writers.
+However, the benefit of reading before embarking on a writing session, is not in order to copy from other writers.

-Typically, reading works which are similar in genre to what the writer is currently writing helps to generate even more of a creative oomph than if reading an unrelated genre.
+Typically, reading works which are similar in genre to what you are writing helps to generate even more of a creative oomph than if reading an unrelated genre.

 2. CLEAN WORKSTATION